-It's not really appropriate to treat type frequencies in a corpus the same way as a continuous-valued measure like naming time.
+It is not really appropriate to treat type frequencies in a corpus the same way as a continuous-valued measure like naming time.
 Type frequencies can be thought of as category sizes or probabilities (e.g. the probability of a random corpus item falling into one category rather than another).
 These measures relate to discrete observations (i.e. the individual corpus items).
-If we simply add up the factors affecting these category sizes or probabilities, as in ordinary linear regression, we won't describe the output correctly.
+If we simply add up the factors affecting these category sizes or probabilities, as in ordinary linear regression, we will not describe the output correctly.
 For one thing, neither category sizes nor probabilities can go below zero, yet the right side of the equation describes an infinitely long line that goes below zero.
-Another problem is that independent influences on probability shouldn't be added, but multiplied (e.g. in a dice game the probability of rolling a six is 1/6, and the probability of rolling two sixes is $(1/6) \times (1/6)$ ).
+Another problem is that independent probabilities should not be added, but multiplied (e.g. in a dice game the probability of rolling a six is 1/6, and the probability of rolling two sixes is $(1/6) \times (1/6)$ ).
 Putting these points together, we really should be looking at an equation with a product on the right side, not a sum.
-Unfortunately, products are harder to deal with mathematically than sums.
+Unfortunately, products are mathematically harder to deal with than sums.

-The solution is to exploit the mathematical trick shown in (6), which may vaguely ring a bell for those with memories stretching back to algebra or calculus classes.
+The solution is to exploit the mathematical trick shown in (6).
 Namely, a product containing two variables x and y can be converted into the sum of x and y if we start out with x and y as powers of some base value (here, the famous constant e = 2.71828+) and then take the logarithm of the same base.
 Hence if we define our regression equation carefully, we can take the logarithm of both sides and convert the right side to a conveniently linear sum (and the left side to a value that can, in principle, range infinitely below and above zero).
 This is a loglinear model.

-(6) $$\log_e[(e^x)(e^y)] = \log_e[e^{x+y}] = x + y$$
+(6) $\log_e[(e^x)(e^y)] = \log_e[e^{x+y}] = x + y$

 Loglinear models are all closely related to each other mathematically, but different variants have different strengths.
 For most linguists, the most familiar type of loglinear model is logistic regression, the workhorse at the heart of the VARBRUL program widely used in sociolinguistics (Mendoza-Denton et al. 2003).
 Logistic regression is used when observations are binary, such the choice among two competing allomorphs in a sociolinguistic corpus.
-This type of regression doesn't suit our purposes, however, since we are interested in the sizes of the categories attested in a corpus, not in competing variants.
+This type of regression does not suit our purposes, however, since we are interested in the sizes of the categories attested in a corpus, not in competing variants.

 Another type of loglinear model is more familiar to computational linguists, who express maximum likelihood in terms of the related information-theoretic notion of maximum entropy.
-Recently there have been a growing number of studies applying maximum entropy models to harmony theory, including Goldwater and Johnson (2003) and Hayes and Wilson (to appear), with Pater et al. (2007a) using a different algorithm (linear programming) for a similar purpose (learning harmonic grammars).
+Recently there have been a growing number of studies applying maximum entropy models to Harmony Grammar, including Goldwater and Johnson (2003) and Hayes and Wilson (2008), with Pater et al. (2007a) and Coetzee and Pater (2008) using different algorithms for a similar purpose.
 Like non-loglinear OT learning algorithms (e.g. Tesar and Smolensky 1998, Boersma and Hayes 2001), a maximum entropy model is given a set of harmonic constraints, a set of input forms, a set of candidate outputs for each input, and an indication about which of these candidates is the winning output.
 The models then learn the best weights consistent with the trained input-output pairs, if there are any.